-I’m about to cover this vegetarian minestrone soup with fresh parmesan cheese.
-You could be doing the same in about 35 minutes!
+I’m about to garnish this vegetarian minestrone soup with fresh parmesan cheese.
+You could be doing the same in about 40 minutes!
 This is a kicked up version of your mundane minestrone soup and it’s so easy to make.

 I love easy, hearty recipes and this certainly fills the bill.
 It’s the perfect thing for a fall or winter meal.
 The soup has a scrumptious flavor and just a bit of spiciness from pepper flakes and smoky paprika.

 Just the good stuff goes into this soup.
 Fresh vegetables and a great combination of spices.
 What takes this over the top though, is a little bit of smoked paprika.
 You’ll just about forget that this is a vegetarian soup because of the slight amount of smoky flavor.

-If you have leftovers, this would be perfect to take to school or work in a thermos or put it in a microwave for a minute.
+If you have leftovers, this would be perfect to take to school or work in a thermos.
+You could also reheat it in a microwave for a minute.
 It’s a super healthy meal and has lots of protein, vitamins and iron and not too many calories.

 If you are planning ahead, bake a loaf of your favorite bread.
 That would be delicious.

 - 2 tbsp olive oil

 - 2 garlic cloves, minced